wewoor/cup/README.md

 ```

 ### run by custom configration
-you can write a configration file which name is `config.cup.json`,
-and this file is located in you project root path. when you
-run the below command, this file will be readed by cup, and the server will be run by your configration.
+you can write a configration file which name is `config.cup.json` and located in you project root path. when you run the belows commands, this config file will be readed by cup, and the server will be run by your configration.

 ```bash
 $ cup -c